Glossary of wrist movements

 - wrist cocked down so that the left thumb becomes further away from the forearm

-Wrist hinged back (right wrist)
+Wrist hinged back (using the example of a right wrist)

 - medical term = dorsiflexion of the wrist